How fresh air can lead to fresh thinking and why that's important if you're to reframe your ideas about today's challenges.

 As Nilofer Merchant discovered, by reconnecting with nature we can all reconnect, and move our business conversations in a better direction.

-At School of Wild we stand by this idea and facilitate frequent Campfire Conversations for organisations wishing to harness the duel benefits of outdoor meetings.
+At School of Wild we stand by this idea and facilitate outdoor team walk and talk programmes for organisations wishing to harness the duel benefits of walking and structured meetings.